hamza-024/CPP-Safe/docs/roadmap.md

 # C++Safe Roadmap

-This roadmap outlines the planned features and potential future enhancements for **C++Safe**.
-Our goal is to continue simplifying C++ while maintaining its power and flexibility.
+This roadmap outlines the planned features and potential future enhancements for **C++Safe** to continue simplifying C++ while maintaining its power and flexibility.

 ---